opencybersecurityalliance/kestrel-lang/docs/language.rst

 Hunt
 ----

-A cyber threat hunt is a procedure to find a set of entities in the monitored environment that associates with a cyber threat.
+A cyberthreat hunt is a procedure to find a set of entities in the monitored environment that associates with a cyberthreat.

-A comprehensive hunt or threat discovery finds a set of entities with their relations, e.g., control and data flows among them, as a graph that associates with a cyber threat.
+A comprehensive hunt or threat discovery finds a set of entities with their relations, for example, control and data flows among them, as a graph that associates with a cyberthreat.
 The comprehensive hunting definition assumes fully connected telemetry data provided by monitoring systems and is discussed in the :doc:`theory`.